itjimbo/Universal-Installer-and-Updater/README.md

 8. Click **Save**.

 ### <ins>Creating an Install Policy to Automatically Distribute an App</ins>
+This will create a policy which will deploy an app automatically to target computers.

 1. In Jamf, navigate to **Computers** > **Policies** > **New**
 2. On the **General** tab, fill in the following: